BharathxD/Blogger/README.md

 - All of your posts are available right on the homescreen
 - Passport JS and Google OAuth 2.0 have been used to encrypt the user details## Run Locally

+## Tech Stack

+#### Frontend

+- HTML
+- CSS/SCSS
+- Embedded JavaScript [EJS]
+- Javascript

+#### Backend

+- NodeJS with Express Framework
+- **IP Geolocation API** was used to determine the location of the client based on IPv4 or IPv6 address
+- Used **OpenWeather API** for displaying weather information related to client Geolocation
+- PassportJS and GoogleOauth 2.0 have been used to enable users to Log-In/Sign-Up securely
+- **Database**: MongoDB with Mongoose

 ## Run Locally

 Clone the project